iwahbe/mapreduce-rs/README.md

 `reduce`), the number of reducers (`num_reducers`), and finally, a pointer to a Partition function (`partition`, described below).

-Thus, when a user is writing a MapReduce computation with your library, they will implement a Map function, implement a Reduce function, possibly implement a Partition function, and then call `MR_Run()`.
-The infrastructure will then create threads as appropriate and run the computation.
+Thus, when a user is writing a MapReduce computation, they implement a Map function, a Reduce function, possibly a Partition function, and then call `MR_Run()`.
+The infrastructure will create threads as appropriate and run the computation.

 One basic assumption is that the library will create `num_mappers` threads (in a thread pool) that perform the map tasks.
 Another is that your library will create `num_reducers` threads to perform the reduction tasks.
-Finally, your library will create some kind of internal data structure to pass keys and values from mappers to reducers; more on this below.

 ## Simple Example: Wordcount

-Here is a simple (but functional) wordcount program, written to use this
+Here is a simple (but functional) `wordcount` program, written to use this
 infrastructure:

 ```